vdobler/ht/TUTORIAL.md

 This will make a POST-request and send the parameters urlencoded in the request body.
 It will automatically set the appropriate Content-Type header to "application/x-www-form-urlencoded".

-Running this will fail as your Adobe AEM does not allow POST requests on this URL.

 If `ParamsAs` is unset it defaults to `URL` which indicates to send as query parameters in the URL.